You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Saxon

 This course is designed to strengthen and increase the student’s basic mathematical skills to a fifth-grade level of competence.
 Be sure to read the introduction that Saxon provides at the beginning of their books.
 Each lesson should begin with a warm-up exercise with the Facts Practice Test as described in the introduction of Saxon Math 6/5.
-The digital course plan will be available in your Parent Portal.
+The digital course plan will be available in your Kolbe Portal.

 Saxon 7/6

 Saxon This course moves the student from arithmetic to foundational treatments of "geometry, measurement, algebra, number, and scale and graph reading."
 Word problems are also included.
-The digital course plan will be available in your Parent Portal.
+The digital course plan will be available in your Kolbe Portal.

 Saxon 8/7

 Saxon This course provides the student with an introduction to algebra, on a level to be used before Algebra 1 or before a pre-Algebra course.
 If a student completes this course with ease, he is ready to go onto Algebra 1.
 The student who struggles with this course is advised to continue with Saxon Algebra 1/2 or another pre- Algebra course.
 Although much of the same ground is covered, he will be able to attain greater mastery.
-The digital course plan will be available in your Parent Portal.
+The digital course plan will be available in your Kolbe Portal.

 Algebra 1/2 Saxon This course provides a transition “from the concrete concepts of arithmetic to the abstract concepts of algebra.”